cosmos/interchain-security/docs/docs/introduction/overview.md

 - Independent block-space.
 Transactions on consumer chains do not compete with any other applications.
 This means that there will be no unexpected congestion, and performance will generally be much better than on a shared smart contract platform such as Ethereum.
 - Projects keep majority of gas fees.
 Depending on configuration, these fees either go to the project’s community DAO, or can be used in the protocol in other ways.
 - No validator search.
 Consumer chains do not have their own validator sets, and so do not need to find validators one by one.
 A governance vote will take place for a chain to get adopted by the provider validators which will encourage participation and signal strong buy-in into the project's long-term success.
 - Instant sovereignty.
-At any time in the future, a consumer chain can elect to become completely independent, with its own validator set.
+Consumers can run arbitrary app logic similar to standalone chains.
+At any time in the future, a consumer chain can elect to become a completely standalone chain, with its own validator set.

 ## Core protocol